salilab/pmi/README.md

 \brief Python classes to represent, score, sample and analyze models.

+The intention of this module is to provide a variety of high-level Python classes to simplify the construction of a modeling protocol in IMP.

+*This module is still under heavy development, and should be considered experimental.*

 See also the [PMI changelog](@ref pmi_changelog).

 _Author(s)_: Riccardo Pellarin, Peter Cimermancic, Daniel Russel, Charles Greenberg, Ben Webb, Elina Tjioe, Seung Joong Kim, Max Bonomi, Yannick Spill